 Tenant’s Right to Withhold Rent

 In rare instances where landlords fail to maintain a safe, healthy, habitable unit for the residents, rent may be withheld after a landlord is given a reasonable amount of time to fix serious problems.
+The tenant must first give written notice allowing the landlord 12 business days to start the repairs.
+If the landlord fails to do so, the tenant may pay for the repairs and deduct up to $500 from the rent for the actual cost

 Termination and Eviction